Skip to main content

 Osborn Road / Encanto Boulevard / 35th Avenue / 49th Avenue

-Mobility projects that result from this program funding will focus on all streets (arterial, collector, and neighborhood), with a particular emphasis on providing safe, convenient ways for people of all ages and abilities to walk and bike to their important destinations -- such as schools, markets, parks, entertainment, and public transit.
+Mobility projects that result from this program will focus on all streets (arterial, collector, and neighborhood), with a particular emphasis on providing safe, convenient ways for people of all ages and abilities to walk and bike to important destinations such as schools, markets, parks, entertainment, and public transit.
 By doing this, the City of Phoenix hopes to improve the quality of life, health and neighborhood pride for all residents in these areas.

 The Mobility Improvement Program was allocated 15% of the Street Transportation Department’s T2050 funds.
-This allocation will be utilized to meet the T2050 commitments to install 135 miles of new sidewalks and 1,080 miles of new bike lanes by 2050.
+This allocation will be used to meet the T2050 commitments to install 135 miles of new sidewalks and 1,080 miles of new bike lanes by 2050.
 A portion of the new sidewalk and bicycle facilities commitments will be achieved through the Street Transportation Pavement Preservation Program and the new and expanded major streets program.

-mip CaptureIn 2016 and 2017, the Citizen’s Transportation Commission (CTC) provided guidance on factors for prioritizing T2050 Mobility Improvements Program sidewalk projects and for identifying, analyzing, and prioritizing additional multimodal projects.
+In 2016 and 2017, the Citizen’s Transportation Commission (CTC) provided guidance on factors for prioritizing T2050 Mobility Improvements Program sidewalk projects and for identifying, analyzing, and prioritizing additional multimodal projects.

 Street Transportation staff analyzed eleven data sets focusing on where people walk and ride bicycles most often throughout the city, and where there are existing system deficiencies and/or gaps in bicycle, sidewalk, and transit infrastructure.
 This data analysis is reflected graphically in mobility improvement maps.